AnthonyGress/readme-generator/README.md

 [MIT License](https://opensource.org/licenses/MIT)

-  ## Contributions
+  ## Collaboration

-  Please feel free to contribute to this project.
+  Please feel free to collaborate with me on this project!
 Just fork it and submit a well documented pull request.

   If you have any questions, please contact me at techx@opayq.com